 2. Christmas lights and power cords

 Cords should be kept neat, tidy, and out of sight from pets.
 If your puppy or kitten is teething and chewing, be extra cautious with extension leads as they are soft and highly desirable chew objects.

 It’s a good idea to inspect your ornaments for sharp objects such as pins and exposed hooks.
 Opt for plastic ornaments over glass ones to reduce the risk of breakages and injury.

 Cats love to play with string, and tinsel is a highly enticing choice.
-Tinsel and large lengths of ribbon can play havoc in the intestines once digested.
+Tinsel and ribbon can play havoc in the intestines if eaten.
 If your cat is particularly interested in string, ribbon, and tinsel, consider decorating your tree with something else.
 If you suspect your pet has swallowed a decoration, contact your vet immediately.